1. the transmission of customs or beliefs from generation to generation, or the fact of being passed on in this way.

 The Bible never says to do what "Christian" churches are doing

 We are not told to discard God's holy day - the seventh-day Sabbath.
 We are not told that they met on the first day of the week, nor that they followed any sort of regular church service routine.
-We are not told that the people sat in pews well below the level of the pulpit used by the speaker, asking the people to maintain a respectful hush while they are told they no longer have to follow any rules and yet will all be saved.
+We are not told that the people sat in pews well below the level of the pulpit used by the speaker, asking the people to maintain a respectful hush while they are told they no longer have to follow any of God's rules and yet will all be saved.

 We are not told that they passed the plate every Sunday to give money to pay for the church buildings that people attended only a couple of hours a week.
-(They deliberately misinterpret a one-time request for a food collection in Acts 20:1-5, calling it a tradition in order to get money for the church).
+(They deliberately misinterpret a one-time request for a food collection in 1 Corinthians 16:1-5, calling it a tradition in order to get money for the church).
 We are not told that they were to wear their "Sunday Best" to show respect for the Lord.
 We are not told that they were to adopt a five-minute replacement ceremony for the Passover meal.
 We are not told that they celebrated Chrismas or Easter.
 We are not told that they hung crosses on the wall or on the roofs of their places of worship.

 Yet, here we are